 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Silverlake has relatively fewer families with younger children, and/or college students.
 Combined, this makes Silverlake a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Silverlake does not have a public transit system used by locals to get to and from work.
+Silverlake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Silverlake are slightly less educated than the national average of 21.84% for the average city or town: 15.79% of adults in Silverlake have a bachelor's degree or advanced degree